MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab04_Client_Scripting.md

 5. Hide the Inspections tab and return if Permit type is null.

-	- Add the script mentioned below inside the _**handlePermitTypeSettings** function. inspectionsTab is the name of the Inspections tab (This is configured while configuration of the Model Driven App in Lab1 Module 2).
+	- Add the script mentioned below inside the _**handlePermitTypeSettings** function. inspectionsTab is the name of the Inspections tab (This is configured while creating the Model Driven App in Lab1 Module 2).

             formContext.ui.tabs.get("inspectionsTab").setVisible(false);
             return;